SahilArvind/gplotter/README.md

 ```

 ### smartPCA
-Place "gplotter-PCA.R" in the same directory as your evec and poplist files (the file containing the population labels used to calculate the principle components of the PCA). <br />
+Place "gplotter-PCA.R" in the same directory as your evec and poplist files (the file containing the population labels used to calculate the principle components of the PCA).
+Open the R script and replace "example.evec" and "poplist.txt" with your own file prefixes. <br />

 An example of how to create PCA plots:
 ``` r